Customize Consent Preferences

 Background

 Nepal is a fragile setting that faces developmental, political and environmental challenges.
 Since 2015, the country has been transitioning to a federal republic with three tiers of government (federal, provincial and local or municipality), where authority is devolved to local or municipality governments to make their own plans and programmes including delivery of basic health services.
 This decentralisation has allowed increased decision space at local levels, although this is constrained by systemic, capacity and resource issues.
 These constraints include inadequate staff and absenteeism, short opening hours of facilities, poor supervision and monitoring, shortage of supplies and medicines, weak monitoring and supervision, poor referral system between levels of care, weak engagement of stakeholders and poor financial management.
-The COVID-19 pandemic has excacerbated these issues.
+The COVID-19 pandemic excacerbated these issues.
 Strengthening the health system at the municipality level is critical.
 Some interventions are being implemented, however, local and context-specific evidence on how these interventions are being implemented, their effects and how they should be adapted is missing.

 About the study